GenericMappingTools/gmt/doc/rst/source/grdvector.rst

     per data unit.
 Alternatively, use **-Sl**\ *length* to set a fixed plot length for all vectors.
 To report the minimum, maximum, and mean data and plot vector lengths of all vectors plotted, use |-V|.
-If an automatic legend entry is desired via **-l**, or or two modifiers will be required:
+If an automatic legend entry is desired via **-l**, one or two modifiers will be required:

     - **+c**\ [[*slon*/]\ *slat*] controls where on a geographic map a geovector's *refsize* length applies.
 The modifier is neither needed nor available when plotting Cartesian vectors.